 - Facebook: engagement and reach.

 Tracking these metrics allows you to assess how each post is performing.
-Over time you will notice a pattern for what type of posts work and the ones that do not hit the mark.
+Over time you will notice a pattern for what type of posts work and those that do not hit the mark.
 Discard the losing post types and double down on the winners.

 A/B Testing for Optimization